renatocaliari/contornos/docs/en/contornos.md

 The system starts with the maxim that _"everything is allowed as long as it is not explicitly forbidden"_ in some [agreement](#agreements) containing restriction or defined as [resources o exclusive control](#resources-of-exclusive-control-how) of some contorno instead of the common inverse in many organizations that _"everything is forbidden as long as it is explicitly allowed"_.

+In addition to Contornos, it is also possible to have Forums.

 # Contornos
-A contorno is a scope delimited by reason for existing, responsibilities, resources of exclusive control, and proper agreements.
+Contorno is a scope delimited by:
-One person can be on several contornos, and one contorno can contain several people.
+- reason to exist
+- responsibilities
+- resources of exclusive control
+- agreements

 The definition of Contornos avoids deciding all the time what needs to be done and who will do something.

+Rules:
+- One person can be on several contornos, and one contorno can contain several people.
-Each contorno governs its own structure.
+- Each contorno governs its own structure.

-## How to classify contorno mapping?
+## How to classify contornos?

 ### 🧭 Type
 1. **[Value Stream]**: